usernameHed/AllReadyC/README.md

 # AllReadyC

-The simplest project C, ready to go with makefile and my own library
+C template ready to go, with a main, a Makefile and my own library.